pudly/schmopera-hugo/content/articles/aria-guides-chi-il-bel-sogno-di-doretta.md

 </figure>

 * Ah, this tune **(4)**.
 This tune is everything.
 Sopranos know it, too, and it can be easy to overthink this line or try too hard to make it beautiful.
+So, with the help you'll get from your teacher and coach, I can offer these few tips: get comfy with your vowels first, then add in the consonants.
+Let the "F" in "Folle" help you get your air moving, but be careful not to waste too much breath on it.
+Enjoy the _portamentos_ between the A-F on "amore" and the G-E on "ebbrezza", because they're _delicious_.
+Renew your vowels on the third beat of each bar, to keep these high sustained notes alive _and gorgeous_.
+And finally, don't worry about your volume; I know a lot of sopranos like to show off a good float here, but don't fall into the comparison trap.
+Practice this bit at your comfortable volume, and then as a bonus, work with your teacher on refining the volume.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1590608977/media/2020/05/AriaGuide-Doretta-p4-annotated_amt3su.jpg){{% /md %}}

 </figure>

+* Puccini gives you a breather here **(5)**, so enjoy how this tune tumbles gently down, and take care with that first semitone from F-E, so it doesn't fall flat.
+When you really dive down, like the low D on "ridir", remind yourself that you've got to pop back up high, so don't check out of the height you've created.
+* -

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1590608991/media/2020/05/AriaGuide-Doretta-p5-annotated_i2ztvy.jpg){{% /md %}}